-5.2 Synchronization Mechanism - Monitors in Java
+5.2.
+Synchronization Mechanism - Monitors in Java

-Based on the Monitor idiom and their implementation in the Java programming language, the basic synchronization mechanism that controls the access to the position array is presented as follows:
+Based on the Monitor idiom and their implementation in the Java programming language, the basic synchronization mechanism that controls the access to the temperature array is presented as follows:

 '''

 import java.util.Vector;

 class Monitor {

 private int numMessages = 0;

-private final Vector positions = new Vector();
+private final Vector temperatures = new Vector();

-public final synchronized void write(double pos){
+public final synchronized void write(double temp){

 '''

 '''

-if(pos == null) throw new NullPointerException();
+if(temp == null) throw new NullPointerException();

 numMessages++;

-positions.addElement(pos);
+temperatures.addElement(temp);

 if(numMessages <= 0) notify();

 }

 public final synchronized double read(){

-double pos = 0.0d;
+double temp = 0.0d;

 numMessages--;

 while(numMessages < 0){

 try{

 wait();

 break;

 }

 catch(InterruptedException e){

 if(numMessages >=0) break;

 else continue;

-7

 }

-pos = positions.firstElement();

-positions.removeElementAt(0);

-return pos;

 }

+temp = temperatures.firstElement();

+temperatures.removeElementAt(0);

+return temp;

 }

 '''

-The class Monitor presents two synchronized methods, write() and read(), which enables the safe modification of the positions buffer and provides a mechanism for asynchronous communication between element components.
+The class Monitor presents two synchronized methods, write() and read(), which enables the safe modification of the temperatures buffer and provides a mechanism for asynchronous communication between segment components.
 This class is used in the following implementation stage as the basic element of the channel components.

-6 Summary
+6. Summary

-The Idioms for Synchronization Mechanisms are applied along with a method for selecting them, in order to show how to select an idiom that copes with the requirements of the communication components present in the CSE solution to the Two-dimensional Wave Equation problem.
+The Idioms for Synchronization Mechanisms are applied here along with a method for selecting them, in order to show how to select an idiom that copes with the requirements of the communication components present in the CSE solution to the One-dimensional Heat Equation problem.
 The main objective of this paper is to demonstrate, with a particular example, the detailed design and implementation that may be guided by a selected idiom.
-Moreover, the application of the Idioms for Synchronization Mechanisms and the method for selecting them is proposed to be used during the Detailed Design and Implementation for other similar problems that involve the calculation of differential equations for a two-dimensional problem, executing on a shared memory parallel platform.
+Moreover, the application of the Idioms for Synchronization Mechanisms and the method for selecting them is proposed to be used during the Detailed Design and Implementation for other similar problems that involve the calculation of differential equations for a one-dimensional problem, executing on a shared memory parallel platform.

-7 Ackowledgements
+7. Ackowledgements

-This work is part of an ongoing research in the Departamento de Matemáticas.
-Facultad de Ciencias, UNAM.
+This work is part of an ongoing research in the Departmento de Matemáticas.
+Facultad de Ciencias, UNAM, funded by project IN109010-2, PAPIIT-DGAPA-UNAM, 2010.